 AtKisson has since released five more albums and two singles on the independent label Rain City Records.
-His music video for the single “We Love the SDGs” has been viewed over 65,000 times.
+His music video for the single “We Love the SDGs” has been viewed 75,000 times.
 AtKisson’s music has been featured by the United Nations and in European Union events and adopted for use by university choirs and in many other contexts